PTSD vs. Complex PTSD (C-PTSD): What’s the Difference?

 There may not be one “big story.”
 Instead, there’s a lifelong feeling of: “I’m too much.”
 “I’m not enough.”
 “People leave.”
 “I have to handle everything alone.”

-In Dallas, I work with many clients who are incredibly accomplished, executives, physicians, attorneys, new parents, and yet internally they carry a deep sense of shame or hyper-responsibility that traces back to early relational trauma.
+If you’re searching for trauma therapy in Dallas, you may be incredibly accomplished, an executive, physician, attorney, or new parent, and yet internally you carry a deep sense of shame or hyper-responsibility that traces back to early relational trauma.
 C-PTSD is about identity and nervous system wiring.

 C-PTSD requires a deeper, relationally grounded approach to therapy, something advanced trauma therapies are uniquely positioned to address.